adamhu714/chirpy/README.md

 Features:
 - JSON data storage safely exposed in an internal database package
-- User and 'chirp' creation and storage
+- User and 'chirp' creation, storage and management
 - Authorization with JWT refresh and access tokens
 - Subscribed users and non-subscribed users
+- Middleware for web app pages

 ## Contents
 * [Getting Started](#getting-started)<br>